twhite96/labs-web/_drafts/ipad-home-assistant-wall-kiosk.md

 ---

-Using an old iPad as a Home Assistant wall kiosk
+Using an old iPad as a Home Assistant wall kiosk.

-Wall kiosk.png